alten/syntax-highlight-bundle/README.md

 	<script type="text/javascript">SyntaxHighlighter.all();</script>
 ```

-And in a WYSYWIG editor you may switch to raw mode and use a <pre class="brush: cpp"> tag:
+And in a WYSYWIG editor you may switch to raw mode and use a &lt;pre class="brush: cpp"&gt; tag:
 ``` html
 <pre class="brush: cpp">
 #include <iostream>